FebrinaWijaya/ToC_Chatbot/README.md

 		2. Beef Rendang
 		3. Fried Rice
 4. After you selected one place, we will send you:
-	- The introduction and some tips about visiting this place,
+	- The introduction and some tips about visiting this place
 	- A **photograph** of the place
 	- 3 quick options:
 		1. See next recommended place
-			- see details of the next place of the same category e.g. for Adventure category:
+			- see details of the next place of the same category\
+				e.g. for Adventure category:\
 				Raja Ampat -> Gili Islands -> Mount Bromo
 		2. Select another place
 			- Go back to step 3(Select another place of the same category)